Bicycle repairs and sale of parts in a garage owned by CEO Dragomir Kouzov at the dawn of democracy in Bulgaria

 DRAG bicycles are launched on the international market.

-Svetoslav Chanliev wins the Tour of Turkey and becomes Bulgarian champion with DRAG Master Team.
+Svetoslav Chanliev wins the Tour of Turkey and becomes Balkan champion with DRAG Master Team.

 The Ukrainian national women’s track team – Svetlana Galyuk, Lesya Kalitovska and Lyubov Shulika – wins bronze in the team pursuit at the Melbourne World Cup with DRAG Bluebird.